-The next Father Ignatius Memorial Trust Pilgrimage is planned to take place on Saturday 20th August 2022.
+The next Father Ignatius Memorial Trust Pilgrimage is planned to take place on Saturday 3rd September 2022.
+Further details will be included in the 2022 Trust Newsletter, which will be published in May or June of this year.

 Please get in touch with the Trust Secretary via the Contact page for further information if needed.